Madhup73488/codeblaze-connect/memory-bank/activeContext.md

 - The `Toaster` component has been added to the layout.
 - Removed the `pages` directory.
 - Fixed the manifest error.
+- Fixed the `params` awaiting warning in the lesson layout and page.